Dates, Location & Registration

 Prizes

 Prizes will be awarded to the top five scorers.
 Prize denominations will depend on ties and the amount of money available.
-See the results page using the link above to see previous years’ prizes.
+Visit the results page to see previous years’ prizes.